Elimination Reaction

 Definition: What is Elimination Reaction?

 The elimination reaction is an organic reaction in which two substituents are removed from a molecule to form a new product.
 The process takes place in the presence of acid, base, metal, and sometimes through heating.
-Through this process, it is possible to synthesize unsaturated (double or triple bond between carbon atoms) organic compounds from saturated (single C-C bonds) ones.
-Elimination reaction is mechanically the reverse of addition reaction [1-3].
+This process makes it possible to synthesize unsaturated (double or triple bond between carbon atoms) organic compounds from saturated (single C-C bonds) ones.
+The elimination reaction is mechanically the reverse of the addition reaction [1-3].

 The elimination reaction involves three fundamental steps [4].